kizniche/Mycodo/README.md

 Mycodo is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.en.html) for more details.

+A full copy of the GNU General Public License can be found at <a href="http://www.gnu.org/licenses/gpl-3.0.en.html" target="_blank">http://www.gnu.org/licenses/gpl-3.0.en.html</a>

 <a name="links"></a>
 ### Useful Links